bitcoinorghk/bitcoinhk.github.io/_posts/2016-02-24-monthly-meetup.md

 ## Let's Talk About Bitcoin

 Our monthly casual Bitcoin meetup.
 Catch up with the crowd, enjoy a drink or snacks and catch up on blockchain drama.
+March 7, 2016.